-The NDA only uses information about your diabetes care that is already recorded.
-For example, type of diabetes, latest blood pressure result and results of HbA1c results.
+The NDA only uses information about your care that is already recorded.
+For example, your latest blood pressure results, HbA1c (blood glucose levels), or cholesterol tests.
 The NDA is not a research project.
 No extra blood tests, appointments or scans are needed.